10 Cool Facts About the Southern Resident Killer Whales

 The San Juan Island Archipelago is considered part of the Southern Resident Killer Whale’s (SRKW) home territory.
 There is a possibility to see them year-round, with a 50% chance of seeing them March, April, and late October and the best chance being mid May through mid October.

 2. Small & Protected

 The three families or pods (J, K & L) making up the SRKW are the smallest killer whale community in the eastern North Pacific Ocean and the only one protected under the Endangered Species Act of 2005.
-The current population stands at around 78.
+As of July 2023 the current population stands at 74.

 3. Okay, not that small

 Female Orcas grow up to 23 feet and weigh up to 16,000 pounds, while male Orcas grow up to 27 feet and weigh up to 21,500 pounds.
 Babies are around six feet at birth.
 You can identify each Orca by the size and markings of its dark dorsal fin and saddle patch.
 An adult male’s dorsal fin can grow up to six feet tall.

 Southern Resident Orcas live in matrilineal communities, and female as well as male offspring remain with their mothers all their lives.
 A healthy female orca can potentially give birth to one calf every five years.
 An interesting fact: female Orcas and Pilot whales are the only non-human species undergoing menopause (around 40) and living for decades thereafter.

 The oldest known Orca was matriarch J2, called Granny, who died when she was an estimated 105 years old!
 Granny had been captured with the rest of her pod in 1967 but was too old at that time for a marine mammal park, so was released.
 Granny died in January of 2017.

 The Black Fish are struggling to get pregnant and have their offspring survive.
 In 2023 though two babies were born and survived.